AllisterChew87/Verlata-Recipe-Rating-Design/README.md

 # Recipe Rating Api - Design Document

 ## Summary
+- User authentication is managed through AWS cognito, with user ids based on cognito generated UUIDs.
+- API access is currently being authorize by using an API key, but will transition to JWT-based authentication for improved security..
 - All POST operations such as creating a new recipe, submitting a rating, or adding a comment will be stored in MSSQL for relational data integrity.
-- New recipes are currently stored without associating them with a user ID.
+- Currently, new recipes are stored without without being linked to a user.
-- New recipes and ratings are also indexed in elastic search to support full-text, fuzzy and filtered search capabilities.
+- When creating a new recipe, users can upload images, which are optimized before being uploaded to an s3 bucket.
+A corresponding image url will be generated and stored in the database for retrieval.
+- Images optimization ensures faster loading times and more efficient content delivery.
-- The ratings endpoint retrieves the previous recipe rating (if any) and recalculates the recipe's average rating accordingly.
-Individual user ratings are currently not factored in, as the focus is on maintaining an average rating for the recipe.
+- The ratings endpoint retrieves the previous recipe rating (if any) and update the recipe's average rating accordingly.
+Individual user ratings are not tracked at this time, the focus is on maintaining an average rating for the recipe.
+- The rating submission will be validated to ensure they fall within the allowed range of 1 to 5.
-- The comment endpoint stores the user id to associate each comment with its recipe, allowing the application to display who posted the comment on the recipe.
+- The comments endpoint stores the user id to associate each comment with its recipe, allowing the application to display who posted the comment on the recipe.
+Anonymous comments are not currently supported.
+- New recipes and their rating are also indexed in elastic search to support full-text, fuzzy and filtered search for improved performance and discoverability.
+- The comments endpoint is not indexed in elastic search as it does not require search functionality.

 ---